hashicorp/terraform/website/source/docs/providers/ibmcloud/d/infra_ssh_key.html.markdown

 ## Argument Reference

+The following arguments are supported:

-* `label` - (Required) The label of the SSH key, as it was defined in SoftLayer
+* `label` - (Required) The label of the SSH key, as it was defined in SoftLayer.
-* `most_recent` - (Optional) If more than SSH key matches the label, use the most recent key
+* `most_recent` - (Optional) If more than one SSH key matches the label, you can use this argument to import only the most recent key.

-NOTE: If more or less than a single match is returned by the search, Terraform will fail.
-Ensure that your label is specific enough to return a single SSH key only, or use *most_recent* to choose the most recent one.
+**NOTE**: If more or less than a single match is returned by the search, Terraform will fail.
+Ensure that your label is specific enough to return a single SSH key only, or use the `most_recent` argument.

 ## Attributes Reference

+The following attributes are exported:

-`id` is set to the ID of the SSH key.
-In addition, the following attributes are exported:
+* `id` - The unique identifier of the SSH key.

-* `fingerprint` - sequence of bytes to authenticate or lookup a longer ssh key
+* `fingerprint` - Sequence of bytes to authenticate or look up a longer SSH key.
-* `public_key` - the public key contents
+* `public_key` - The public key contents.
-* `notes` - notes stored with the SSH key
+* `notes` - Notes stored with the SSH key.